Helgi: The Dwarven Rage Runner Who Loves to Reset the Clock

 Aether Power

-Attack Up: A simple but effective boost.
-Since his special deals 130% damage eight times, increasing his base attack stat scales that damage up significantly across all 8 hits.
+Attack Up is a simple but effective Aether Power for him.
+Since his special relies on multiple hits of % damage, increasing his base attack stat directly scales the total damage output significantly across all 8 hits.

 Legacy & Modern Relevance